Irn-Bru: Brand portfolio

 McCowan's also produced Irn-Bru Bars, chewy, fizzy, bright orange confectionery bars which taste strongly of Irn-Bru, though production ended in late 2005.
 Irn-Bru sorbet is available in some speciality ice cream shops in Scotland.

-Irn-Bru and others

 The drink can be used as a mixer with alcoholic beverages, mainly vodka and whisky.
 Barr launched an alcopop drink combining Irn-Bru and Bell's whisky, although this proved to be unpopular and was discontinued.
-A later attempt came in the form of an official Irn-Bru flavour in the Red Square line-up of vodka-based drinks; this too has been discontinued.

 Exports and foreign markets

-Irn-Bru is manufactured under licence in Russia by the Moscow Brewing Company.
-Bru and other Barr products are exported to Spain, the Netherlands, Germany, Gibraltar, Greece, and Cyprus, as well as parts of Africa and Asia.
-It is available in the Republic of Ireland, increasingly being stocked in BWG and ADM Londis supplied stores, as well as in supermarkets owned by Dunnes Stores and Tesco Ireland.
-In Ireland generally, the drink mainly sells in County Donegal.
-It is also available in Malta, Belgium and, as of 2005, in Poland.
-It is now sold in Iceland, as of 2011.
-A similarly named product, using the Iron Brew spelling but bearing little resemblance to Irn-Bru in flavour, colour or packaging, is produced by Coca-Cola in South Africa.

 Australia

 In Australia, Irn-Bru was manufactured and distributed under licence by Occasio Australia until 2009.
 It was available in 500 ml and 1.25-litre in both standard and diet.
 The drink enjoyed growing success in the country, with its first advertising campaign launched in Queensland in September 2007.
 It was initially available in major chains such as Coles and Woolworths, Caltex service stations and in many independent grocers and convenience stores.
 It was then delisted at Coles Supermarkets.
 Because of manufacturing and bottling issues, Occasio ceased local production in late 2009.
 It is now imported direct from the UK and distributed by British Provender, and can again be found in the international sections of major supermarket chains and some convenience stores.